 “First, she will demand that she and Greg meet with his counselor tomorrow morning.
 No excuses.
-To make room for Greg they can reschedule a student or two, shorten each session by five or ten minutes, or extend her day by having her see a student after the final bell.
+To make room to see Greg the counselor can reschedule a student or two, shorten each session by five or ten minutes, or extend the day by seeing a student after the final bell.

 “Second, she will obtain permission for each of you to carry, and in an emergency use, your cell phones while you are at school.

 “My smartphone is paid for.
 I bought it on E-Bay.
 I use Metro and have a pre-paid plan.
 There’s about $90 in my Metro account for calls, texts, and data, and for the monthly charge.
 I add money every month if it looks like it’s getting low.”